 Throughout the text you will find Explorations, which are short investigative projects to be done in groups in a class setting.
 Explorations are intended to introduce material in a way that motivates and prepares the student for the more rigorous approach in the body of this text.

 Anneke Bart and Bryan Clair are professors in the Department of Mathematics and Computer Science at Saint Louis University.
 They have been teaching the Math and the Art of M.C.
 Escher course since its inception in 2000.
 Drs.
 Bart and Clair created most of the material in EscherMath.
-Further important contributions have been made by Dr. Steve Harris - a colleague from Saint Louis University.

 This work © 2006-2014 Anneke Bart and Bryan Clair.
 Others may use these materials in the classroom without asking for permission.
 If materials are used in the classroom or for other educational purposes, we would appreciate a link to our page from your website.